 Netdata users already love the look and sophistication of Netdata’s dashboard, but we could do more.
 We’ll deploy a new framework for building dynamic custom dashboards with a plugin architecture that powers exciting new visualizations.
 Better sharing and embedding of dynamic custom dashboards means more flexibility for complex installations.

-Using linear and logistic regression, Netdata users will be able to create custom rules to be able to respond even faster to slowdowns before they become major issues.
+Using basic statistical and machine learning methods, Netdata users will be able to create custom rules to be able to respond even faster to slowdowns before they become major issues.

 We know you want to retain metrics collected by Netdata without having to push data to other software for long-term storage.
 The better-optimized time-series database we’re already working on is just the first step.
 We’re working to improve the metrics database further to store collected metrics indefinitely.